microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetFile.rst

     :reqheader X-WOPI-MaxExpectedSize:
         An **integer** specifying the upper bound of the expected size of the file being requested.
 Optional.
 The host should use the maximum value of a 4-byte integer if this value is not set in the request.
+If the file requested is larger than this value, the host must respond with a :http:statuscode:`412`.

     :resheader X-WOPI-ItemVersion:
         ..  include:: /_fragments/headers/X-WOPI-ItemVersion.rst